Rsand03/abandoned-places-forum-BE/README.md

 # ITI0302-2024 tiim32

+## Deployment status
+The application is currently deployed on a server and accessible via domain **tiim32.zapto.org**.

 ## Overview
 This project is a Spring Boot application with a PostgreSQL database.
 It uses Liquibase for database migrations.
 The project is containerized using Docker and utilizes two separate `docker-compose` configurations: